 I’m too old for a working holiday visa.
 Can I still teach English in France?

-Yes, but you will have to go for one of the student visa options above (ie study French here)
+Yes, but you will have to go for one of the student visa options above (ie study French here or start an English teaching business)

 How did Brexit affect Brits teaching English in France?

 As of Jan 1 2021 Britain was no longer part of the EU, so Brits became like Americans, only allowed to visit France for 90 out of any 180 day period, and not allowed to work here.
-Many Brits who already lived in France (such as Jonathan the director of TEFL Toulouse) already had French residency but for new arrivals the door was firmly shut.
+Many Brits who already lived in France (such as Jonathan the director of TEFL Toulouse) already had French residency but for new arrivals it was “holidays only”.

-However, as we move into post- COVID 2022, agreements will almost certainly be reached as both countries need each other’s workforce.
+However, agreements will almost certainly be reached as both countries need each other’s workforce.
 One can easily imagine the introduction of one year extendable contracts for trained, native English speaking EFL teachers in exchange for the same rules for French chefs in Britain, for example.
+So you might want to get TEFL trained with us and then wait for the rules to relax!

 If I do the TEFL Toulouse + student visa course, what sort of teaching work can I expect?